JoshuaPyron/NDCHoloLensDocumentation/Documents/Basic_Unity_Intro.md

 ### Hierarchy
 ![alt text](Images/BasicIntro/HierarchyWindow.png "Hierarchy Window")

 This window is where you can find every object in your scene.
-Here you can select and reorder the object, and you can drop an object into another creating a parent/child relationship.
+Here you can select and reorder the objects, and you can drop an object into another creating a parent/child relationship.
 ### Inspector
 ![alt text](Images/BasicIntro/InspectorWindow.png "Inspector Window")